IsaacSchemm/DeviantArtFs/README.md

 * POST /stash/submit
 * POST /stash/update/{stackid}

-> † The DeviantArt.Stash.Marshal library provides static methods on StashItem and StashStack which wrap the
+> † The DeviantArt.Stash.Marshal library provides the .NET-friendly StashItem and StackStack wrappers
->   result data in a format that can be used in other .NET languages, such as C#.
-It also provides the
->   StashRoot object, which can process the results of calls to /stash/delta.
+>   and a StashRoot object that can process delta entries.

 ### User